merty/wordpress-move/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed several bugs.
+* Improved the performance of the plugin in complex tasks.
+* It is now possible to download a backup file by clicking on its name.
+* If the Safe Mode is disabled, operations will not be interrupted by the maximum execution time error anymore.

 = 1.3 =
 * Explanation for Change Domain Name is rephrased.
 * Simple and Advanced Migration methods are merged.